University of Ottawa Heart Institute: Cardiac Prevention and Rehabilitation

-The Cardiac Prevention and Rehabilitation program focuses its efforts in five areas: cardiac rehabilitation, the Prevention & Wellness Centre (for patient and public education), the Champlain Cardiovascular Disease Prevention Network, the Ottawa Model for Smoking Cessation (implemented in more than 200 medical institutions across Canada), and behavioral and risk modification research.
+The Cardiac Prevention and Rehabilitation program focuses its efforts in five areas: cardiac rehabilitation, prevention and wellness (for patient and public education), the Champlain Cardiovascular Disease Prevention Network, the Ottawa Model for Smoking Cessation (implemented in more than 200 medical institutions across Canada), and behavioral and risk modification research.

 Cardiology

-Approximately 50,000 patients a year visit UOHI’s cardiology clinics for testing and treatment of heart disorders.
+Approximately 60,000 patients a year visit UOHI’s cardiology clinics for testing and treatment of heart disorders.
 The Cardiology program operates a number of specialized clinics that address various conditions and risk factors for heart disease.

 The institute's cardiologists conduct more than 12,000 non-surgical interventions annually.

 The ST-Elevation Myocardial Infarction (STEMI) Protocol, developed at UOHI, specifies that paramedic in Ottawa identify patients with a STEMI heart attack and transport them directly to the Institute.
 The program has cut mortality rates from heart attack in Ottawa by half.

 Clinical services

-UOHI’s division of nursing manages or supports programs and units within the Heart Institute, including the cardiac catheterization and electrophysiology labs, the cardiac operating rooms, the cardiac surgery intensive care unit and the cardiac intensive care unit.
+UOHI’s division of nursing manages or supports programs and units within the Heart Institute, including the cardiac catheterization and electrophysiology labs, the cardiac operating rooms, the cardiac surgery intensive care unit and the intensive cardiac care unit.

 UOHI offers specialized cardiac nursing training and education in a number of areas, such as critical care, provincial programs in cardiac CT, cardiac PET, artificial hearts, and pulmonary thromboendarterectomy.

 Research

 Since 2004, a concerted effort to grow research funding at UOHI has resulted in a 300 percent increase in total grant awards.
-The Institute has more than 60 principal investigators and 175 research staff members whose work encompasses all aspects of cardiovascular medicine.
+The Institute has more than 65 research faculty and 130 research staff members whose work encompasses all aspects of cardiovascular medicine.
 Research programs include: